-- 1. what information AEMO must take into account when deciding whether to exercise the RERT; - 2. the relevance of the RERT principles to the exercise of the RERT; - 3. the actions that AEMO may take to be satisfied that the reserves that are to be the subject of a reserve contract are not available to the market through any other arrangement; - 4. the process AEMO should undertake in contracting for reserves including the process for tendering for contracts for such reserves; - 5. the process AEMO should undertake in contracting for reserves in relation to different notice situations, as described in the RERT guidelines, to ensure reliability of supply and, where practicable, maintain power system security; - 6. any specific or additional assumptions about key parameters that AEMO must take into account in assessing the cost effectiveness of exercising the RERT; - 7. matters relevant to AEMO managing a portfolio of reserve contracts; and - 8. additional forecasts that AEMO should take into account prior to exercising the RERT.
+- 1. what information AEMO must take into account when deciding whether to exercise the RERT; - 2. the relevance of the RERT principles to the exercise of the RERT; - 3. the actions that AEMO may take to be satisfied that the reserves that are to be the subject of a reserve contract is not available to the market through any other arrangement; - 4. the process AEMO should undertake in contracting for reserves including the process for tendering for contracts for such reserves; - 5. the process AEMO should undertake in contracting for reserves in relation to long, medium and short-notice situations as described in the RERT guidelines to ensure reliability of supply and where practicable, maintain power system security; - 6. any specific or additional assumptions about key parameters that AEMO must take into account in assessing the cost effectiveness of exercising the RERT; - 7. matters relevant to AEMO managing a portfolio of reserve contracts; and